Skip to Main Content

 High School

 If you are interested in a career as a plastics technician, you will need a high school diploma.
-You should also take vo-tech, drafting, and other classes that involve you directly with design and manufacturing.
-Computer science classes are also important to future plastics technician work.
+In high school, you should take vo-tech, drafting, and other classes that involve you directly with design and manufacturing.
+Computer science classes (including computer-aided design) are also important to future plastics technician work.

 Postsecondary Training

 Students who plan to enter the military should investigate branches of service that offer training in plastics.
-The United States Air Force, Navy, Coast Guard, and Army publish procurement specifications, operate repair facilities, and carry on their own research and development.
+The United States Air Force, Navy, Coast Guard, and Army publish procurement specifications, operate repair facilities, and conduct their own research and development.

 Related Professions